Kishore Kumar: Personal life

 Kumar's third marriage was to Yogeeta Bali, and lasted from 1976 to 4 August 1978.
 Kumar was married to Leena Chandavarkar from 1980 until his death.
-He had two sons, Amit Kumar with Ruma, and Sumeet Kumar with Leena Chandavarkar.
+Their son Sumit Kumar Ganguly was born on 15 April 1982.

 Kumar is said to have been paranoid about not being paid.
 During recordings, he would sing only after his secretary confirmed that the producer had made the payment.
 On one occasion, when he discovered that his dues had not been fully paid, he appeared on set with makeup on only one side of his face.
 When the director questioned him, he replied "Aadha paisa to aadha make-up."
-(Half make-up for half payment).
+(Half make-up for half payment.)
 On the sets of Bhai Bhai, Kumar refused to act because the director M. V. Raman owed him ₹ 5,000.
 Ashok Kumar persuaded him to do the scene but when the shooting started, Kishore walked a few paces and said, Paanch Hazaar Rupaiya (five thousand rupees) and did a somersault.
 After he reached the end of the floor, he left the studio.
-On another occasion, when producer R.C.
-Talwar did not pay his dues in spite of repeated reminders, Kumar arrived at Talwar's residence shouting "Hey Talwar, de de mere aath hazaar" ("Hey Talwar, give me my eight thousand") every morning until Talwar paid up.
+On another occasion, when producer R. C. Talwar did not pay his dues in spite of repeated reminders, Kumar arrived at Talwar's residence shouting "Hey Talwar, de de mere aath hazaar" ("Hey Talwar, give me my eight thousand") every morning until Talwar paid up.

-In spite of his "no money, no work" principle, sometimes Kumar recorded free even when the producers were willing to pay.
+In spite of his "no money, no work" principle, sometimes Kumar recorded for free even when the producers were willing to pay.
 Such films include those produced by Rajesh Khanna and Danny Denzongpa.
-On one occasion, Kishore helped actor-turned-producer Bipin Gupta by giving him ₹ 20,000 for the film Daal Me Kala (1964).
-When actor Arun Kumar Mukherjee—one of the first persons to appreciate Kishore's singing talent—died, Kumar regularly sent money to Mukherjee's family in Bhagalpur.
+Kishore helped actor-turned-producer Bipin Gupta by giving him ₹ 20,000 for the film Daal Me Kala (1964).
+When actor Arun Kumar Mukherjee, one of the first persons to appreciate Kishore's singing talent, died, Kumar regularly sent money to Mukherjee's family in Bhagalpur.

-According to Kumar's eldest son Amit Kumar, Kumar did a lot of charity and free shows for jawans and cancer patients but he never spoke about it.
+According to Kumar's elder son Amit, Kumar did a lot of charity and free shows for jawans and cancer patients but he never spoke about it.
 Kumar was a homebody and avoided the trappings of stardom.
 He was an early riser and went to bed early.
 He loved authentic Bengali food, and was deeply emotional, a side which he seldom expressed and was also philosophic.
 Kumar was fond of Biblical films and liked sitting in a cemetery.

 The film Anand (1971) was originally supposed to star Kishore and Mehmood Ali in the lead.
 Hrishikesh Mukherjee, the director of the film, was asked to meet Kishore to discuss the project.
-However, when he went to Kumar's house he was driven away by the gatekeeper due to a misunderstanding.
+When he went to Kumar's house, however he was driven away by the gatekeeper due to a misunderstanding.
 Kumar—himself a Bengali—had not been paid for a stage show organised by another Bengali man and had instructed his gatekeeper to drive away this "Bengali", if he ever visited the house.
-Consequently, Mehmood had to leave the film as well, and new actors (Rajesh Khanna and Amitabh Bachchan) were signed up for the film.
+Consequently, Mehmood had to leave the film as well, and new actors (Rajesh Khanna and Amitabh Bachchan) were signed for the film.